silentorb/marloth-story/books/fairytale/part5.md

 "What now?" cried Miss Perrywinkle.

 "Ogres." said Fugue.
-"Their firing rockets.
+"They're firing rockets.
 Though they aren't firing at us."

 "How do you know that?"